wp-plugins/import-users-from-csv-with-meta/readme.txt

 == Changelog ==

+= 1.4.1 =
+* 	Thanks to Peri Lane for supporting the new functionality which make possible to activate users at the same time they are being importing.
+Activate users as WP Members plugin (https://wordpress.org/plugins/wp-members/) consider a user is activated

 = 1.4 =
 * 	Thanks to Kristopher Hutchison we have add an option to choose what you want to do with empty cells: 1) delete the meta-data or 2) ignore it and do not update, previous to this version, the plugin update the value to empty string